wiklundm/arcticsleddogclub/README.md

 Clicking on the Facebook icon takes the user to the Facebook page.
 Clicking on Instagram takes the user to Instagram page Clicking on Twitter takes the user to Twitter page.
-Since the club does not have own accounts on social media I choose to redirect to their homepages.
+Since the club does not have own accounts on social media I choose to redirect to their social media platform.

 #### The Form